 - Determine the egress Uu RLC channel corresponding to sl-Egress-RLC-Channel-Uu configured for the concerned sl-LocalIdentity and concerned sl-RemoteUE-RB-Identity as specified in TS 38.331 [3].

+5.3.4 Receiving operation of gNB-DU

+Upon receiving an SRAP Data Packet from lower layer, the receiving part of the SRAP entity on the Uu interface shall:

+- remove the SRAP header of this SRAP Data PDU and deliver the SRAP SDU to upper layer.

 <<End of Change>>